ZoltarThunderbird315/E-voting-dapp/dapp/Full-Stack-Voting-Dapp/README.md

 # Full-Stack-Voting-Dapp
-This is a full stack Election Voting DAPP, built for the US presidential elections of 2020.
+This is a full stack Election Voting DAPP, built as proof of concept for Major Project